DUNE/p3s/inputs/README.md

 # p3s "inputs"

-## Documentation
-_Note: for convenience of p3s users, this file has been converted in PDF format and added to the directory p3s/documents/pdf in this repository._

 ## Overview

-The directory **p3s/inputs** contains templates and code samples which describe p3s _payloads_ i.e.
+The directory **p3s/inputs** contains templates and code samples which describe a few types of p3s objects, for example:

-the stuff that gets executed in p3s.
-As such,
+* jobs descriptions to be sent to p3s
+* workflows
+* _data types_ and data
+* p3s sites

+These pieces of information are meant to be used with appropriate p3s clients e.g. job descriptions in JSON format are read and processed by the "job" client, workflow descriptions are processed by the "workflow" client etc.
-"input" implies that relevant files are then supplied to an appropriate client (e.g. _job.py_) which performs parsing and interacts with the p3s server to communicate the user's request.
+Each client performs parsing and interacts with the p3s server to communicate the user's request.

-There are two types of material in this folder:
+In general there are two types of material in this folder:
-* a few simple examples which are useful for testing and debugging
+* a few very simple examples which are useful for testing and debugging
 * realistic templates for running DQM payloads for protoDUNE

 The three main file types to be found here are